iliketocode2/AI-Mini-Golf/README.md

 # Reward System and Q-learning

 ### Overview:
 Q-learning is a type of reinforcement learning algorithm that works in state-action pairs.
 It generates a 'Q-value' for each state-action pair, which represents the expected future reward of taking an action in a given state.
 The goal is to maximize the total reward over time.
-For this project, each state is the position of the ball on the mini-golf grid.
+For this project, each state is the position of the ball on the mini golf grid.
 Each action is either up, down, left, or right.
 ### Algorithm:
-Upon initialization, an empty Q-table with Q-values set to zero is created.
-The Q-table is a mapping from state-action pairs to Q-values.
-For each action, its corresponding Q-value is updated using the formula: Q(s,a)←Q(s,a)+α(r+γ max(a') Q(s′,a′)−Q(s,a)) where α is the learning rate and γ is the discount factor (how much future rewards are considered).
+Upon initialization, a Q-table is created with each Q-value set to zero.
+Q-tables map state-action pairs to their respective reward/Q-value.
+Everytime a specific action (in a specific state) occurs, its corresponding Q-value is updated using the formula: Q(s,a)←Q(s,a)+α(r+γ max(a') Q(s′,a′)−Q(s,a)) where α is the learning rate and γ is the discount factor (how much future rewards are considered).
 For further reading, explore [this article](https://www.geeksforgeeks.org/q-learning-in-python/) from GeeksForGeeks.

 Note: If you enclose the ball in walls, the program will run forever as I didn't yet implement behavior for that scenario.
 Also, the algorithm currently does not have a break case when the ball gets stuck, so there are certain map configurations that will fail to fully execute.